-All fiscal obligations must be cleared prior to registration for a subsequent term and prior to graduation on both campuses.
+All financial obligations must be cleared before registration for a subsequent term and before graduation on both campuses.
 Failure to clear financial obligations will result in your ability to progress, or holding of diploma, transcripts, and Certification of Education form sent to the State by the College which allows you to sit for the NCLEX examination.